-Goliad County has implemented a program to identify, correct, and control hazards on an ongoing basis.
-This program will utilize multiple resources to ensure effectiveness, some of which are mandatory under this plan, and some resources will be a method to capture and report employee concerns regarding safety issues.
+Trinity County has implemented a process to identify, correct, and control hazards on an ongoing basis.
+This process will utilize multiple resources to ensure effectiveness, some of which are mandatory under this plan, and some resources will be a method to capture and report employee concerns regarding safety issues.